Doug Rockwell

-Doug Rockwell (born September 21, 1985) is an Emmy-winning songwriter, producer and musician based in Los Angeles, CA.
+Doug Rockwell (born September 21, 1985) is an Emmy-winning songwriter, record producer and musician based in Los Angeles, CA.

 Background

 Rockwell spent his earlier years touring as a front man for numerous rock acts.
 During this time, he also began his ascent into writing and producing for various artists which later earned him a seat alongside accomplished producer John Feldmann in Los Angeles.
 Here Doug worked with major acts like 5 Seconds Of Summer and Sleeping With Sirens.

 In 2015, Rockwell signed a publishing deal with Disney Music Publishing.
 Since then, he has written and produced for acts such as Sofia Wylie, Joshua Bassett, Forever in Your Mind, New Hope Club, Dove Cameron, and Asher Angel.

 He later began writing for television and film projects, and in 2017, won the ASCAP Screen Music Award for Top Television Series for his work on Nickelodeon's The Loud House.
 In 2018, Doug wrote all of the music for The Loud House's Emmy-winning rock opera special “Really Loud Music,” which was the show's highest rated episode.
 In that same episode he made his television debut by voicing a character based on a fictitious version of himself.
 He is also known for writing many of the songs for Marvel's “Marvel Rising” franchise.

-Doug and his writing partner Tova Litvin wrote "Flesh & Bone," which became the hit song of Disney's "Zombies 2" in February of 2020 and has since gained over 250,000,000 streams across platforms worldwide, and has been RIAA Certified Gold.
+Doug and his writing partner Tova Litvin wrote "Flesh & Bone," which became the hit song of Disney's "Zombies 2" in February 2020 and has since gained over 250,000,000 streams across platforms worldwide, and has been RIAA Certified Gold.
 The duo are also responsible for writing songs on Netflix's hit musical series "Julie & The Phantoms," whose soundtrack reached number 1 on both the US and Australian iTunes charts and peaked at number 4 on the US Billboard Soundtrack chart.

+In 2023 at the 2nd Children's and Family Emmy Awards, he won an Emmy for Outstanding Original Song alongside his writing partners Tova Litvin and Joshua Bassett for "Finally Free," from High School Musical: The Musical: The Series on Disney+.